DeepSpaceHarbor/Harbor/source/_posts/Hacking-starships-for-fun-and-profit.md

 featured_image: /files/featured-img/starship-post.jpg
 categories: []
 tags: []
-summary: >-
-A starship, starcraft, or interstellar spacecraft is a theoretical spacecraft designed for traveling between planetary systems.
-This is a dummy blog post with somewhat long title and description.
+summary: "A starship, starcraft, or interstellar spacecraft is a theoretical spacecraft designed for traveling between planetary systems.
+This is a dummy blog post with somewhat long title and description."
 date: 2023-02-20 21:47:34

 ---